sgpfaff/sgpfaff.github.io/_projects/1_project.md

 toc:
     sidebar: left
 ---
-## Abstract
----

-Abstracts can be full of jargon and quite dense.
-Continue to the detailed overview of the project if you would like to see further details and code, as well as extra background information on oscillating potentials and shells.
 If you would rather see a poster-like summary of the project, go to the Brief Overview section.

 ## Detailed Overview
+With Dr. Tomer Yavetz at the Institute for Advanced Study, I investigate the influence of an oscillating central potential in the host galaxy on the formation of stellar shells.
+This statement might not mean a lot to you right now, but I hope that after reading this page it will make more sense.
+I motivate each component of the project and detail the setup we chose in the following sections.

 ### Oscillating Central Potentials
+The conventional practice in galaxy research (disregarding unique cases such as spiral arms, bars, and subhalos) is to treat the potential of the galaxy as static.
+However, many theories predict that the central region of many galaxies have temporal density oscillations at small radii.
+Notably, this behavior is demonstrated in simulations of Fuzzy Dark Matter halos.

+Agreeing with intuition, the dynamical effect of this oscillating central potential on some structure in this galaxy is maximized when you are closer to the region of oscillation.
+Conveniently, very unique structure forms in the static case when you merge a small galaxy with a larger galaxy on a trajectory that comes close to the center: stellar shells.
-### Shells
+### Stellar Shells
+What are stellar shells?
-### Shells Formation with Oscillating central potential.
+### Shell Formation with Oscillating Central Potential
+What happens to this static shell morphology when you introduce an oscillating central potential during its formation?
 ## Brief Overview
 ### Introduction
 Stellar shells are concentric layers of stars encircling some galaxies.
 These shells are formed when a smaller progenitor galaxy merges with a larger host galaxy, a scenario most frequently observed in nature when the progenitor follows a highly eccentric orbit around the host galaxy [1].